deeporiginbio/deeporigin-client/docs/ref/data-hub/types.md

-# Types and constants
+# Classes and constants

-This page lists some types and constants used in this library.
+This page lists some classes, types and constants used in this library.

+::: src.data_hub.dataframe.DataFrame
+    options:
+      members:
+        - auto_sync
+        - from_deeporigin
+        - to_deeporigin
+      filters:
+        - "!^_"

 ::: src.utils
     options: